jamiebuilds/havetheybeenpwned/README.md

 by a colon and a number of times the password has been pwned.

 Search for your suffix in the list.
-If it is present, the password has been pwned, if its not the password has not been pwned.
+If it is present, the password has been pwned, if it’s not the password is not known to have been pwned.

 ```js
 let regex = new RegExp(`^${suffix}:`, 'm')